Amend an Existing Licence

 Prior to application you will require:

-- A valid Tax Clearance Certificate, as issued by the Revenue Commissioners; and
+- A verification number to demonstrate your tax cleared status, as issued by the Revenue Commissioners; and

 - A valid Road Passenger Transport Operators Licence or a valid European Community Licence, both of which are issued by the Department of Transport.